Generate your own energy! SEAI is now offering a grant of up to €2,400 for solar photovoltaic panels to generate your own renewable electricity.

 The Irish government’s sustainable energy promotion unit, the Sustainable Energy Authority of Ireland (SEAI) is currently running a pilot PV grant scheme to stimulate the market.

-The recent government consultation on the scheme to replace the grant was launched last month and it states that the new Microgeneration Support Scheme (MSS) is slated to be introduced this summer (July 2021).
-If that’s the case, it would imply the grant will end before then.
+A government consultation to replace the grant took place in February of last year (2021) and it states that the new Microgeneration Support Scheme (MSS) is slated to be introduced.

 To qualify for the grant…